 Although slightly varied, most states require qualifications – typically a Certificate III in Bricklaying/Blocklaying.
 Other states, such as NSW, will also accept a Certificate III in General Construction (Bricklaying/Blocklaying).

-Alternatively, if you want to speed up the process, RTOs will also allow for Recognition of Prior learning which means your previous experience can count towards your new qualification.
+Alternatively, if you want to speed up the process, governing bodies such as fair trading NSW also accept Recognition of Prior Learning (RPL) as the required prerequisite qualification(s).
+This means your previous experience can count towards your new qualification.

 Organisations like Qualify Me can assess your prior learnings and experience RPL to see if you can be fast tracked.